Warlock's Daughter

-The Warlock's Daughter is a fictional character appearing in the American comic books published by DC Comics.
-Created by Bill Willingham and Rick Mays, the Warlock's Daughter first appears in Robin (vol. 2) #121 (February 2004).
+Warlock's Daughter is a character appearing in the American comic books published by DC Comics.
+Created by Bill Willingham and Rick Mays, the Warlock's Daughter first appeared in Robin (vol. 2) #121 (February 2004).

 Darla Aquista, the daughter of Gotham mobster Henry Aquista, shares a connection with Tim Drake, the third Robin, and develops feelings for him.
 However, their potential relationship is hindered by her father's criminal involvement.
-Darla meets her demise in a conflict but is resurrected by Johnny Warlock, who taps into her father's life force as part of his search for magical solutions.
+Darla meets her demise in a conflict but is resurrected by Johnny Warlock, who taps into her father's life-force as part of his search for magical solutions.
 Renamed as "Warlock's Daughter", she initially becomes a magical super-villain with the mission of eliminating Robin while harboring affection for Tim Drake, unaware of his secret identity.
 Over time, Darla undergoes a transformation and reforms as a superhero, joining Shadowpact, becoming the apprentice of the Enchantress, and adopting the alias Laura Fell.

 Fictional character biography

 Darla Aquista is the daughter of Gotham mafia boss Henry Aquista and disapproves of his criminal activities.
 She meets Tim Drake as he is trying to get out of school on his first day at Louis E. Grieve Memorial High School and shows interest in him.

+Henry believes that Tim is afraid to ask Darla out because of Henry's involvement with the mafia.
+Henry receives a telephone call from Johnny Warlock, a mobster and sorcerer, who asks him to orchestrate a crime wave in the city to draw out Robin.

-However, Tim tells Darla that he is already in a relationship with Stephanie Brown, causing her to believe that he does not like her.
+Shortly after this, Tim tells Darla that he is in a relationship with Stephanie Brown.
+She gets angry and walks away crying, thinking that he does not like her.

 Warlock's Daughter

-During the "Batman: War Games" storyline, Darla is murdered in an attack by a rival gang.
-The sorcerer Johnny Warlock sacrifices Henry Aquista's life to resurrect Darla, who assumes the alias of Laura Fell and becomes Johnny's apprentice.
+In the storyline "Batman: War Games", Darla is murdered in an attack by a rival gang.
+Henry Aquista travels the world looking for a way to resurrect Darla and eventually comes back to Johnny Warlock.
+Warlock sacrifices Henry's life to resurrect Darla, who is reborn as Warlock's Daughter.
+Darla assumes the alias of Laura Fell and becomes Warlock's apprentice.

+When Laura reunites with Tim, she tells him that she can be with him once she pays off a debt by killing Robin.
+Tim arranges for Superboy to pose as Robin so that he can fool Laura into thinking that she has killed him.
+Superboy survives Laura's attack, but suffers serious injury due to his vulnerability to magic.

-During The OMAC Project event, Blüdhaven is attacked by OMACs and Johnny Warlock comes to take Laura to safety.
-Tim Drake suggests that she become a superhero and join Shadowpact.
+Laura appears a week later in Blüdhaven in The OMAC Project.
+The city is under siege from OMACs and Johnny Warlock comes to take Laura to safety.
+After fending off Warlock, Robin finds that Laura is gone.
+After finding her, Robin suggests that she join Shadowpact.